 Lesson Number Two for San Francisco: You always walk up hill, but very rarely downhill.
 At least it feels that way.

-But since we were on a mission, we decided to skip the queue and buy another pastry, that was readily available.
+Since we were on a mission, we decided to skip the queue and buy another pastry, that was readily available.
 And as for the iconic neon wall sign?
-It was out of order (and remained out of order for the reminder of the week, how’s that for an epic Instagram fail).
+It was out of order (and remained out of order for the rest of the week, how’s that for an epic Instagram fail).

 As we kept meandering the streets, we eventually came across the cable car tracks on Hyde Street.
 Cable Car?
 Forget Golden Gate Bridge (for now), let’s do a cable car ride instead.

 Once we’d worked out how to identify a Cable Car stop and boarded the next Cable Car that approached, we were on our way.
 Not a clue where it would take us, but it didn’t really matter.
 After all, our sole mission was to explore San Francisco, but we didn’t have to stick to a rigid itinerary.
 Well apart from the pre-booked tickets for Alcatraz, but that wasn’t until Tuesday.

 So, we enjoyed an almost empty cable car up and down the hills of Hyde Street, but instead of staying on it until Fisherman’s Wharf, we got distracted again.